f5devcentral/f5-xc-terraform-examples/workflow-guides/waf/f5-xc-waf-on-ce/aws/xc-console-demo-guide.rst

 2. Enter the public IP of the AWS VPC site in the URL field.
 3. Update the Host header as the domain name of the Load Balancer from the F5 XC Console.
 4. Generate a GET request and monitor the request logs from F5 XC Console.
-5. Create WAF Firewall and assign it to LB to verify blocking of WAF attacks.

 .. figure:: Assets/testing.jpg
 Fig: Accessing CE site deployed in AWS